FraserThompson/dunedinsound.com/_blog_posts/2017-10-14-die-die-die-interview.markdown

 ### Do you get the feeling that bands that make it really big overseas they’re kind of less cool in Dunedin because they’re not struggling with everyone else?

-I think that Dunedin can have like quite a big tall poppy syndrome… It has been for a long time since I was a musician in Dunedin.
+I think that Dunedin can have quite a big tall poppy syndrome… It has been for a long time since I was a musician in Dunedin.
 It could get quite insular, and this can be in a good way as well as a bad way, it all just depends really.
-I think there are like people overseas and sometimes what people like overseas isn’t always right, like some of my favorite musicians have just only released a few tiny things on Bandcamp.
+I think sometimes what people like overseas isn’t always right, like some of my favorite musicians have just only released a few tiny things on Bandcamp.

 ### So Death and the Maiden are playing at the gig right?